Corona effect on travellers and trekkers in India:

 - Stay updated for Coronavirus disease (COVID-19) advice for the public by WHO.

 - Keep yourself updated with NOVEL CORONA VIRUS status by Department of Health and Family welfare, Govt.
 Of India.
 Additionally check your state and local health department advisories, do’s and don’ts.

 - Verify any information which you may have received via unknown sources before passing to others.

-If you have already booked your tour starting between 17th March and 15th April, then we recommend you to not plan anything but wait until mid of April.
-We will review and reassess the situation.
+If you have already booked your tour starting between 17th March and 15th May, then we recommend you to not plan anything but wait until mid of May to carefully follow the We will review and reassess the situation.
 Your deposited money remains as is with us.
 You can use it in any trek with HT in future.
 We will keep you posted here.

 As we care for people around us so lets not go outside unless absolutely essential.
 Let us also encourage all around us to do so.
 This is the best that we can do our part as a common man.
 Stay healthy and keep people healthy around you.

 We will be back with the update by mid of April.

 Important Note: Our back office staff are working from home and available for any queries and future trek planning as usual during office hours.
 We are available over email, phone and WhatsApp.